What does “youkoso” mean in Japanese?

 - no – の : a case particle used after a noun or pronoun to make its possessive case.
 In the example, this is used after “watashi” to make its possessive case, “watashi no“, which means ‘my’ in Japanese.

 - ie – 家 (いえ) : a noun meaning ‘house’ or ‘home’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

 - ni – に : a case particle used to say where someone or something goes.
-In the example, this is used after “watashi no ie” to say where the listener goes or comes.
+In the example, this is used after “watashi no ie” to say where the listener comes.

 This is a typical usage of “youkoso”.
-Like this example, it often works together with the case particle, “ni”, to say “welcome to” in Japanese.
-This usage is worth knowing, I think.
+In this example, it works together with the case particle, “ni”, to mean ‘welcome to’ in Japanese.
+Native speakers often use this combination, so it’s worth knowing.

 Example #2: another usage of “youkoso”

-kyou wa kyoto e youkoso – 今日は京都へようこそ (きょうはきょうとへようこそ)
+kyou wa tokyo e youkoso – 今日は東京へようこそ (きょうはとうきょうへようこそ)

 Below are the new words used in the example sentence.